rathamrita/YOLOv5-Based-Deep-Learning-Framework-for-GPR-Hyperbola-Recognition-and-Analysis/README.md

-# YOLOv5-Based-Deep-Learning-Framework-for-GPR-Hyperbola-Recognition-and-Analysis
+# YOLOv5-Based Deep Learning Framework for GPR Hyperbola Detection and Analysis Using Simulated Data and Real-World GPR Image Testing
-Objective - This project uses YOLOv5 to detect hyperbolas in Ground Penetrating Radar (GPR) images, enabling automated identification of buried objects.
+Objective - This project uses YOLOv5 to detect hyperbolas in Ground Penetrating Radar (GPR) images, enabling automated identification of buried underground utilities in different conditions.
 Traditional GPR analysis is time-consuming and often subjective, with results varying from expert to expert.
-By automating the detection of subsurface features like utilities or voids, this system improves consistency, speeds up decision-making, and minimizes human error.
-The model can be integrated into real-time field analysis tools for applications in construction, archaeology, and geotechnical surveys—leading to cost savings, enhanced safety, and more efficient underground investigations.
+By automating the detection of subsurface features like underground utilities and voids , this system improves consistency, speeds up decision-making, and minimizes human error.
+The model can be integrated into real-time field analysis tools for applications in subsurface utility management, civil construction, and geotechnical surveys—leading to cost savings, enhanced safety, and more efficient underground investigations.

-## Methodology : The pipeline includes data preprocessing, training, evaluation, and visualization for efficient subsurface analysis.
-Only the core coding steps are described here, with detailed explanations provided for each.
+## Methodology : The pipeline includes data pre-processing, training, evaluation, and visualization for efficient subsurface utility analysis.
+Only the core coding steps are described here, with detailed explanations provided for each step.

 ## STEP 1.
 Dataset Description
 This project utilizes a set of 241 simulated Ground Penetrating Radar (GPR) radargrams provided by the Geospatial Intelligence and Application Laboratory at IIT Tirupati Navavishkar I-Hub Foundation (IITTNiF).
 These simulations were generated using GPRMax, varying key parameters such as pipe material, depth, diameter, orientation, and subsurface composition to mimic diverse underground scenarios.